The Payment Integrity Network

 • Confirmation: "funds transferred"

-• No beneficiary verification at settlement layer
+• No beneficiary verification at verification layer

 • Proof generated separately (if at all)